Russell Harty: Death

 Early in May 1988, Harty became ill with hepatitis B. He collapsed and was admitted to the intensive care unit at St James's University Hospital, Leeds.
-Scrutiny from Britain's tabloid newspapers continued while Harty was seriously ill: they claimed that the disease was "related to an HIV/AIDS" infection, something his family and the hospital authorities denied to the press.
+Scrutiny from tabloid newspapers continued while Harty was seriously ill: they claimed that the disease was "related to an HIV/AIDS" infection, something his family and the hospital authorities denied to the press.
 (Note: The Times reported, "Professor Monty Losowsky, head of the hospital's department of medicine, said Mr Harty had probably contracted the virus while travelling abroad.
 Hepatitis could be transmitted when the skin was punctured by a mosquito or bed bug bite.
 Professor Losowsky said that most people treated at St James's for the virus had recently been abroad.
 Mr Harty has recently completed a television series, Russell Harty's Grand Tour, in which he travelled widely throughout Europe."
 The Sun reported that he had not AIDS but hepatitis, before adding "which is passed in the same way.
 Harty is a bachelor".)
-Journalists took a flat opposite the hospital and used a long-lens camera to photograph him on his deathbed, so that nursing staff had to keep the shutters closed; they sent a large bouquet of "Get Well Soon" flowers to another patient in the ICU, containing money and the number of a newsdesk in Manchester (though the patient was too frail to be able to read this), and tried to bribe porters and nurses in the hope of a scoop.
+Journalists took a high-rise flat opposite the hospital and used a long-lens camera to photograph him on his deathbed, so that nursing staff had to keep the shutters closed; they sent a large bouquet of "Get Well Soon" flowers to another patient in the ICU, containing money and the number of a newsdesk in Manchester (though the patient was too frail to be able to read this), and tried to bribe porters and nurses in the hope of a scoop.
 One journalist put on a white coat and managed to gain access to the ICU, pretending to be a junior doctor, so he could read Harty's medical notes.